Contact and Biography

 Email: contact at martinot.info Follow @renewables2050

 Schedule and Location

 Eric Martinot is based in Tokyo, Japan, and splits his time primarily between Japan, China, Europe, and New Zealand.
-During 2013-2014, he will be engaged in a series of public speaking events related to the just-released REN21 Renewables Global Futures Report.Schedule and announcements of selected public events are posted here.
+His schedule and announcements of selected public events are posted here.

-Dr. Eric Martinot is an internationally recognized writer, educator, and speaker on the subject of renewable energy.
-He is report author of the REN21 Renewables Global Futures Report, released in January 2013.
-He was formerly lead author (2005-2010) and research director of the well-known REN21 Renewables Global Status Report, an annual synthesis of the state of renewable energy worldwide produced since 2005.
+Dr. Eric Martinot is an internationally recognized writer, speaker, educator, and scholar on the subject of renewable energy.
+Many of his 70 publications have become widely read and acclaimed.
+He is report author of the ground-breaking REN21 Renewables Global Futures Report (2013).
+He was formerly lead author (2005-2010) and research director of the well-known REN21 Renewables Global Status Report, an annual synthesis of the state of renewable energy worldwide that he first created in 2005.
 He currently serves as senior research director with the Institute for Sustainable Energy Policies in Tokyo and adjunct professor with Victoria University of Wellington, New Zealand.
 He maintains research affiliations with the Worldwatch Institute in Washington DC, with Tsinghua University in Beijing, and with the Chinese Renewable Energy Industries Association, and serves in several other roles including chairperson of the World Council for Renewable Energy (WCRE), editorial board member of the journal Energy Policy, and advisor to a number of international organizations.

-Dr. Martinot is author of 70 publications on renewable energy and energy efficiency, including works that are seminal in the field.
-He holds M.A. and Ph.D. degrees in Energy and Resources from the University of California at Berkeley (1991 and 1995) and a B.S. degree in Electrical Engineering from the Massachusetts Institute of Technology (1984).
+Dr. Martinot holds M.A. and Ph.D. degrees in Energy and Resources from the University of California at Berkeley (1991 and 1995) and a B.S. degree in Electrical Engineering from the Massachusetts Institute of Technology (1984).